dcomtois/summarytools/README.md

 Windows users can skip this section.

-Additionnal pieces of software are used by summarytools to fine-tune graphics as well as provide some interactive features.
+Additional pieces of software are used by summarytools to fine-tune graphics as well as provide some interactive features.
 If installing summarytools for the first time on your system, click on your OS to see the relevant instructions on how to proceed.
 This takes only a few